StackVista/stackstate-docs/configure/logging/kubernetes-logs.md

 ## Log aggregation

-For long term storage of StackState log data, it's advised that you set up log aggregation on your Kubernetes cluster.
+For long term storage of Rancher Observability log data, it's advised that you set up log aggregation on your Kubernetes cluster.
 This can be done using a third party system for storage such as Elasticsearch, Splunk or Logz.io and a log shipper such as Logstash or Fluentd.

 For more details of how this can be done, check: